This dialog is used to configure the Overlaid Graphics object.

 An Overlaid Graphics object is a picture that you can place on top of the map.
 It can be a logo, a legend, an enlarged part of the map, or any other picture.

-By using Overlaid Graphics objects, together with Text objects, you can design your own layout of the map, tailored to the situation.
+By using Overlaid Graphics objects, together with Text objects, you can design your own layout of the map.

-Overlaid Graphics can either be graphics directly from a file (Condes can use bitmap files, Windows Metafiles, and OCAD map files) or it can be a "window" of a map from another canvas.
+An Overlaid Graphics object can either use graphics directly from a file (Condes can use bitmap files, Windows Metafiles, and OCAD map files) or it can use a "snippet" of a map from another canvas.

 From where